steefdebruijn/docker-roonserver/README.md

   * You should set `TZ` to your timezone.
   * You can change the volume mappings to local file system paths if you like.
+  * You *must* use different folders for `/app` and `/data`.
+    The app will not start if they both point to the same folder or volume on your host.
   * You should set up your library root to `/music` and configure backups to `/backup` on first run.

 Example `systemd` service: